tsschultz/tsschultz.github.io/GeTS.md

 </div>

-- **Surge Protector:** The company tasked me to reverse engineer an existing surge protector product used for their traffic lights and cameras.
-Designing and manufacturing our own component would save the company an estimated 80% on third-party products.
-This PCB required new footprints for a number of electric components which were added to the company's library for future use.
+- **Surge Protector:** I was tasked with reverse engineering a commercial surge protector used in the company's traffic light and camera systems.
+By redesigning the component in-house, the company projected a **cost savings by approximately 80%** compared to third-party options.
+This project required creating **custom footprints** for electrical components, which I then added to the company’s component library for future use.

 <div style="display: flex; justify-content: center; gap: 20px;">